OfficeDev/office-scripts-docs/docs/resources/samples/remove-hyperlinks-from-cells.md

 > [!NOTE]
 > This only works if the cell count is < 10k.

+## Sample Excel file

+Download the file <a href="remove-hyperlinks.xlsx">remove-hyperlinks.xlsx</a> for a ready-to-use workbook.
+Add the following script to try the sample yourself!

 ## Sample code: Remove hyperlinks

-Download the file <a href="remove-hyperlinks.xlsx">remove-hyperlinks.xlsx</a> used in this sample and try it out yourself!

 ```TypeScript
 function main(workbook: ExcelScript.Workbook, sheetName: string = 'Sheet1') {